ganeshh123/SimpleText/README.md

 - **Zoom In** - Increases the size of text in the editor.
 - **Zoom Out** - Decreases the size of text in the editor.
 - **Reset Zoom** - Sets the size of the text in the editor to the default value.
 - **Dark Background** - Applies a dark background to the program.
 This option is enabled by default if your Operating System is set to use the Dark Theme.
+This option only works on macOS 10.14 Mojave or later.

 ### Help Menu
 The "Help" menu has only one option: